AnindD/Cognition/README.md

 # Mike and Anindit's Discord Bot
-Project Summary: Created a Discord bot geared towards helping students (particularly our age) with their academics and other tasks related to school.
+**Project Summary:** Created a Discord bot geared towards helping students (particularly our age) with their academics and other tasks related to school.
 Some features include: Random physics problem generator, math problem generator, calculator, homework help and moderator tools.

-Why: There are few bots related to helping schoolwork and homework.
+**Why Build It?** There are few bots related to helping schoolwork and homework.
 Therefore, the goal of this project was to fill the gap ourselves and automate/efficiently organize the way we study.

-Motivation: The primary motivation of this project was to improve our knowledge of Python and working with the Discord API.
+**Motivation:** The primary motivation of this project was to improve our knowledge of Python and working with the Discord API.

 # Technologies Used
 - Python - Programming language used